idibidiart/react-native-responsive-grid/DesignPrinciples.md

 ### _Consistency, Repeatability, Nestability_

-The "grid" construct is extended beyond its archetypal form as a regular 2D mesh and generalized as a hierarchical composition  of Rows containing one or more Columns and Columns containing one or more rows.
+The "grid" construct is extended beyond its archetypal form as a regular 2D mesh and generalized as a nestable pattern of Rows containing one or more Columns and Columns containing one or more Rows.
 Both Rows and Columns can be styled using predictable percentage-based dimensions, padding and margins.
 Rows can be aligned vertically inside Columns and Columns can be aligned horizontally inside rows.
-This gives us the ability to build the entire UI component tree (or individual component subtrees) using a consistent, repeatable and nestable pattern, one that has dynamic responsiveness and adaptability built into it.
+[Additionally, the multiple lines created by wrapped Row content may be aligned vertically relative to the parent Column.]
+This gives us the ability to build the entire UI component tree (or an individual component's subtree) using a consistent, repeatable and nestable pattern, one that has dynamic --not only static-- responsiveness and row-level layout events (for adaptive UI) built into it.

 ### _Predictable, Dynamic Layout Behavior_